 If you are using a printer profile (ICC profile) and the magenta cast problem appears, check the following:

 Your photo software - set to manage colors and a profile selected.

 Your printer driver - color management in the printer driver must be turned off.
 Help on this topic is in our Color Profiles Support

 Blocked Print Head Nozzle

 Blocked ink nozzles often result in skewed color output or fine white lines in the print.
 Whenever you see a sudden shift in color quality or accuracy, run a nozzle check.
-Help running nozzle checks and other printer maintenance items is here.
+Learn About Running Nozzle Checks and other Printer Maintenance.